Interface FormInputBuilderApi

 createOptionsEntry

 Creates newOptionsEntryinput (context parameter).
 The input parameter enables the user to select multiple values from predefined options.
 It is rendered as a drop-down list of possible options.
-Each selected value appears at the top.Example:
+Each selected value appears at the top.The options and their labels are typically provided dynamically through the form's

 - Parameters: